Image courtesy of The British Library photostream

-She gave me a level gaze that almost made me doubt the verity of my assertions then rolled her eyes, withdrew a ring of keys (mine, familiar) from a drawer in the desk at which she was sitting, and motioned at me to once again enter the garage, which she also did through a windowless steel door that divided the garage from the cashier's station.
+She gave me a level gaze almost making me doubt the verity of my assertions then rolled her eyes, withdrew a ring of keys (mine, familiar) from a drawer in the desk at which she was sitting, and motioned at me to once again enter the garage, which she also did through a windowless steel door dividing the garage from the cashier's station.
 As I walked in I saw her rummaging around in the glovebox, which seemed unnecessary, was she trying to make a show of effort?
 I don't know, but she finally came out with something in her hand that might have been my wallet, and from it she retrieved a driver's license.
 I told her my name and address.

 "According to this, your name is Katrina Moritat, and you live at 1329 Division Street," she said.

 She rolled her eyes at me again, then vanished through the steel door, taking the wallet with her.
 This development raised some questions.
 I'll only list the most important.
 Did Katrina have my wallet?
 Did she pay Margareta with my credit card?
 Did she have my phone?
 Was the coffee she treated me to that morning paid for by me?
 (That one may not be so important, but it's a matter of ethics.)

 I tried to open the door between the garage and the cashier's station, but it was locked, so I went outside, the rip in my trousers now causing a high level of discomfort, and again approached the counter, shredding the last of this girl's patience.
 Did I look threatening?
 I hold myself to be a benevolent person, but apparently this was not the impression I relayed at the moment.

 "Look, you need to just stay in the garage till Marve comes.
 You're creeping me out right now, and I'll call the cops."

 "I actually don't need a ride, anymore" I said, "since my car is right here."
 I smiled.